No products in the basket.

-If you’re planning to venture into the Atlantic in the winter months consider getting at least a 5mm suit, it’ll extend your stay in the water.
-If you’re more of a fair weather surfer then a 3mm suit will do the job.
-It may not sound like much but you will notice the difference in thickness as the seasons change.
-Most seasoned surfers tend to have a suit for every occasion but if you can only stretch to one then err on the thicker side of things.
-You may be a little warm in the summer but you’ll be grateful in the Autumn and Winter.
+If you’re planning to venture into the Atlantic in the winter months, consider getting at least a 5mm suit — it’ll extend your stay in the water.
+If you’re more of a fair weather surfer, then a 3mm suit will do the job.
+It may not sound like much, but you will notice the difference in thickness as the seasons change.
+Most seasoned surfers tend to have a suit for every occasion, but if you can only stretch to one, then lean toward the thicker suits.
+You may be a little warm in the summer, but you’ll be grateful in the Autumn and Winter.

-You’ll quickly know about it if a wetsuit doesn’t fit.
-With newer suits chafing is becoming less and less common but that will be little comfort when you’ve got raw skin on your neck, knees, or worse.
-If your suit is too loose then you’ll have to deal with flushing.
+You’ll quickly know if a wetsuit doesn’t fit.
+With newer suits, chafing is becoming less and less common, but that will be little comfort when you’ve got raw skin on your neck, knees, or worse.
+If your suit is too loose, then you’ll have to deal with flushing.
 Flushing is when cold seawater finds it’s way into your suit.
 Neoprene suits work by trapping a layer of water between the material and the skin, this is warmed by your body heat and keeps you cosy.
 If sea water is constantly coming into the suit, then you’ll struggle to stay warm.
 One thing to keep in mind when trying suits on is that neoprene loosens when wet.
-A well-fitted suit should be close but not suffocating, make sure that it touches your skin in every nook and cranny, from the small of your back to the back of the knees.
+A well-fitted suit should be close but not suffocating.
+Make sure that it touches your skin in every nook and cranny, from the small of your back to the back of the knees.

-When looking at Steamer wetsuits you’ll also be confronted with a variety of zipping options.
-Back zips will run along your spine, this creates a big opening making it the easiest type to get on.
-However, the seal around the neck is looser and you’ll get flushing through the length of the zip and so it will be less insulated as a result.
+When looking at Steamer wetsuits, you’ll also be confronted with a variety of zipping options.
+Back zips will run along your spine, which creates a big opening, making it the easiest type to get on.
+However, the seal around the neck is looser and you’ll get flushing through the length of the zip, so it will be less insulated as a result.
 It can also impede paddling as the zip reduces the flexibility between your shoulder blades.
 Chest zips solve a lot of these problems.
 They run between the shoulders and fall just below the collarbones.
-The smaller entry will make getting ready a little less graceful but will keep you warmer and your arms will be less restricted.
-Front zips are generally more expensive then back zipping suits but for surfing in the winter months the extra investment is worthwhile.
+The smaller entry will make getting ready a little less graceful, but will keep you warmer and your arms will be less restricted.
+Front zips are generally more expensive than back zipping suits, but for surfing in the winter months, the extra investment is worthwhile.